pravinas/et-maslab-2016/README.md

 ### The PICKUP Module:

-This module launches when a block is sensed, interrupting the FIND process.
-TODO: How to sense block.
+This module launches when a block is sensed using the color sensor, interrupting the FIND process.
+It uses the conveyor belt motor encoders to figure out how far it has gone, then reverses itself until the conveyor belt is back in place.

-TODO

 ### The DROPOFF Module:

-TODO
+This module opens the back door and drives forward after the PICKUP module has been completed 4 times.